dtrelogan/react-formstate/docs/howItWorks.md

   </FormArray>
 </Form>
 ```
+react-formstate will generate an appropriate "fieldState" prop and change handler for each input.

-you can choose whether you want react-formstate to coerce your values to strings upon initial retrieval:
+(you can choose whether you want react-formstate to coerce your values to strings upon initial retrieval.)

 ```es6
 import React, { Component } from 'react';